Clandestine1/Visual-Novel/readme.md

 :fire::fire::fire::fire:

 ### Game Instructions
 You dictate the fate of your overnight stay at Binary Assembly.
 Throughout the game you will be asked to make a choice- think carefully and maybe you'll make it out alive.
+To begin, all you need to do is press 'Power'.

 There is one way to win, several ways to lose.